Don Carlos Buell: Legacy

 Buell earned the nickname "The McClellan of the West" for his cautious approach and desire for a limited war that would not disrupt civilian life in the South or interfere with slavery.
 Although he staunchly opposed secession, he was never able to reconcile himself with the Lincoln administration.
-Buell's wife had owned slaves prior to the war, and their marriage, although she freed them shortly after the Confederate attack on Fort Sumter.
+Buell's wife had owned slaves prior to the war, although she freed them shortly after the Confederate attack on Fort Sumter.
 Buell had no personal animosity towards slavery or the Southern way of life.
 He continued to be highly regarded by fellow generals, many of whom felt that the White House had been unjust towards him.
 William T. Sherman wrote to his brother John, a Congressman, "You have driven off McClellan, and is Burnside any better?
 You have driven off Buell, and is Rosecrans any better?"
 His harsh discipline and inability to relate to his soldiers on a personal level may have also contributed to his downfall.

 Buell Armory on the University of Kentucky campus in Lexington, Kentucky, is named after Buell.

 Buell Island in his hometown of Lowell is named after him.

 His personal papers, maps, correspondence, uniform, West Point diploma and other possessions are held at the University of Notre Dame.